 While you can spend endless days wandering the streets of Cordoba, spending about 3 to 5 days is a great way to get to know the city without feeling time pressure.

 Recommended by De Wet & Jin from Museum of Wander

 The Alcazar and adjacent Seville cathedral are both must-sees, and often the first stop for most visitors.
-Layers, lines and colours of Europe, North Africa, Christianity and Islam all come together in the most spectacular way in these two buildings, which perhaps capture Seville’s psyche the best.
+Layers, lines, and colors of Europe, North Africa, Christianity, and Islam all come together in the most spectacular way in these two buildings, which perhaps capture Seville’s psyche the best.

 14. Jerez de la Frontera